 Alameda Elementary School vs Creston Elementary School

-Creston Elementary School has a higher overall rating of 9.6/10 compared to 8.7/10.
+Alameda Elementary School and Creston Elementary School are very closely rated, both scoring around 9.3 out of 10.
 Alameda Elementary School is significantly larger with 521 students, about 2.2× the size of Creston Elementary School (238).
-In math proficiency, Alameda Elementary School leads at 74.0%.
+In math proficiency, Alameda Elementary School leads at 98.0%.

 Alameda Elementary School